khphamh/ee106-final-project/README.md

 ### Picking up the dice:

 The high level overview of our project works like the following.
 From a fixed starting position, a container with a dice is picked up.
-The rolling motion is a preset set of instructions.
+The rolling motion is a preset set of instructions, but the dice location is random, i.e., there is no way to hardcode the dice to be directly picked up.
 Then the robot moves so that the rolled dice is in frame.
 It takes a few seconds to read the dice and locate the dice.
 Then it determines its location and picks up the dice

 To pick up the dice, we use a controller.